La Reforma: Background

-The types of government reforms that would go on to characterize La Reforma were first attempted under the liberal presidency of Valentín Gómez Farías who assumed power in April 1833.
+Similar government reforms to those that would characterize La Reforma were first attempted under the liberal presidency of Valentín Gómez Farías, who assumed power in April 1833.
 Among a wider program of economic and social reform, the government closed church schools, assumed the right to make clerical appointments to the church, and closed monasteries.
-It was a time of great anti-clerical agitation led by men such as Lorenzo de Zavala and Jose Luis Mora.
-The measure to assume the patronato, or the right to make appointments to the Catholic Church was actually passed over Gómez Farías' opposition.
-Opposition to Gomez Farias’ anticlerical measures and his wider policies resulted in a series of rebellions culminating in his own vice-president, Santa Anna joining the rebels after which in April 1835, Valentin Gomez Farias fell from power through a military coup like many of his predecessors in the tumultuous era of the First Republic.
-The question of nationalizing church properties would hence remain mostly dormant until La Reforma.
+The time of great anti-clerical agitation was led by men such as Lorenzo de Zavala and José Luis Mora.
+The measure to assume the patronato, the right to make appointments to the Catholic Church, was actually passed over the opposition of Gómez Farías.

+Opposition to Gómez Farías's anticlerical measures and other policies resulted in a series of rebellions, and his own vice-president, Antonio López de Santa Anna, would join the rebels.
+In April 1835, Gómez Farías fell from power by a military coup, like many of his predecessors in the tumultuous era of the First Republic.
+The question of nationalizing church properties then remained mostly dormant until La Reforma.

-On 1 March 1854, the Plan of Ayutla was proclaimed against the dictatorship of Antonio Lopez de Santa Anna, indicting him for his sale of the Mesilla Valley to the United States, the Gadsden Purchase; acting as a repressive dictator, and eliminating democratic institutions.
-The revolution was led by colonel Florencio Villarreal, Juan Alvarez and Ignacio Comonfort spread to many parts of the country, achieving success in October 1855.
-Juan Alvarez assumed the presidency on an interim basis who in turn convened a congress.
-An important aspect of Juan Alvarez was taking in his cabinet young liberals, thanks to it so important for the history of Mexico and Melchor Ocampo, Benito Juarez, Guillermo Prieto and Ignacio Comonfort men had the opportunity to have an active political participation.
-In his administration, Alvarez was dedicated to make laws that keep the country under the ideals of liberalism, as the Juárez Law, and the provision of Melchor Ocampo depriving the right to vote the clergy.
-For personal reasons Juan Alvarez resigned in December 1855 and left Ignacio Comonfort as responsible for the country's presidency.
+On 1 March 1854, the Plan of Ayutla was proclaimed against Santa Anna's dictatorship, which indicted him for selling the Mesilla Valley to the United States, the Gadsden Purchase; acting as a repressive dictator, and eliminating democratic institutions.
+The revolution was led by colonel Florencio Villarreal, Juan Álvarez, and Ignacio Comonfort.
+It spread to many parts of the country and succeeded in October 1855.

+Álvarez assumed the presidency on an interim basis and convened a congress.
+An important aspect of Juan Álvarez was the including in his cabinet of young liberals, which was important for the history of Mexico, since Melchor Ocampo, Benito Juárez, Guillermo Prieto and Ignacio Comonfort were men who had the opportunity of active political participatation.
+In his administration, Álvarez was dedicated to make laws that keep the country under the ideals of liberalism, as the Juárez Law, and the provision of Ocampo depriving the right to vote by the clergy.
+For personal reasons, Álvarez resigned in December 1855, which made Comonfort become the country's president.